 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the job growth outlook for directors and producers was projected to be faster than the average for all occupations from 2014-2024.
-Producers and directors working for performing arts companies earned a mean annual salary of $61,100 in May 2014 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the job growth outlook for directors and producers was projected to be faster than the average for all occupations from 2016-2026, with a projected increase in employment of 12%.
+Producers and directors earned a mean annual salary of $71,680 in May 2018 (www.bls.gov).
 Your salary will depend on the production's budget and whether you work for a community, professional, or university theater production.